felipenlunkes/cv/index.md

   - Creating small programs to study algorithms in Python;

 * Java:
-  - Building tools that connect to databases (MySQL) to store and retrieve data.
+  - Building tools that connect to databases (MySQL) to store and retrieve data;
+  - A simple [shell](https://github.com/felipenlunkes/Java-Power-Shell) developed in Java.
+More information: [github.com/felipenlunkes/Java-Power-Shell](https://github.com/felipenlunkes/Java-Power-Shell).

 * x86 Assembly:
   - **[Hexagonix Operating System](https://github.com/hexagonix)** (2015-current) is a simple, Unix-like operating system developed completely in Assembly for the x86 architecture.
 In addition to the kernel, I've developed a series of tools, utilities and libraries that allow the system to be expanded by anyone interested.
 The aim of the project was to practice logic that could be applied in any high-level language.
 In addition, I wrote extensive documentation in Portuguese and English.
 More at: **[github.com/hexagonix](https://github.com/hexagonix)**;
   - Creation of a basic operating system **([Bin OS](https://github.com/felipenlunkes/Bin-S.O))** in 2013, to practice baremetal programming.

+* Linux:
+  - Development of a Linux from Scratch distribution, Neptune OS, in 2012.
+This project brought experience in configuring and compiling packages, architecture of a Unix-like system and systems administration.
+A system .iso file is available.

+* FreeBSD:
+  - Development of a [utility](https://github.com/felipenlunkes/freebsd-config) that automates the process of installing a graphical environment and essential utilities, updating the system, configuring graphics cards and wireless network cards.
+Found **[here](https://github.com/felipenlunkes/freebsd-config)**.

 <hr>